 On April 24th 2013, the Rana Plaza building in Savar, near Dhaka, in Bangladesh collapsed.
-The building contained several factories which manufactured garments for some 28 brands.
+The building had several factories which manufactured garments for around 28 brands.
 One of these factories was supplying Primark.
 Our thoughts remain with the victims of this disaster, and their families.

 Immediately after the collapse of the building we set up helpdesks near the factory site so that we could identify victims and assess the immediate needs of workers and their families.